 It’s important your body has a healthy balance of both LDL and HDL.

 LDL is often referred to as the “bad” cholesterol.
 This is the kind that clogs arteries and over time can result in major heart issues.
 HDL is the kind your body wants.

 Consuming foods in excess like — dairy, mayonnaise, and even egg yolk makes you susceptible to high amounts of LDL in your blood stream.
 Of course, this is in excess.
 Every body is different, which is why it’s important to speak with your physician to understand how much is too much for you.

 According to the American Heart Association, 9 out of 10 Americans consume too much sodium.
-It’s really important you find a healthy balance with your sodium intake, because too much can result in high-blood pressure, and too little can result in low-blood pressure, both of which are dangerous to the functioning of a healthy body.
+It’s really important you find a healthy balance with your sodium intake because too much can result in high blood pressure, and too little can result in low blood pressure, both of which are dangerous to the functioning of a healthy body.

 What about salt?
 Well, salt, calcium, magnesium, potassium, phosphate, and chloride all make up the components of electrolytes, and these play a HUGE role in muscle contractions for movement and transmitting messages from your brain to the rest of your body.
 Again, to know how much is the right amount for you would require you to meet with your doctor.

-Total carbohydrates means the absolute amount of carbs in the container.
+The stat for total carbohydrates means the absolute amount of carbs in the container.
 I really want to emphasize the importance of having a balance in not only your sodium intake, but your carb intake as well.
 Women hear the word ‘carb’ and they immediately shudder.

 It’s easy to get caught up in the idea that carbs make women fat; however, this is an exaggeration.
 Carbs are necessary for the body.
 Carbs supply the body with energy.
 They fuel your organs and nervous system, they provide you with fiber, and fiber is essential for healthy digestion.
 They even help regulate serotonin in the brain and cholesterol in the blood-stream.
 In short, carbs make your body happy.